isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 layout: post
 ---

-The best paint for [outdoor](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/) wood furniture and outdoor deckscan be sprayed using your deck stain sprayer - to shield you from extreme weather - including severe humidity and extreme heat.
+The best paint for [outdoor](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/)wood furniture and outdoor deckscan be sprayed using your deck stain sprayer - to shield you from extreme weather - including severe humidity and extreme heat.

-On prep work, before [spray painting](https://pestpolicy.com/best-[paint](https://pestpolicy.com/best-paint-stripper-for-wood/)-sprayer-for-fence-stain/) the furniture, ensure to clean the outdoor wood.
+On prep work, before [spray painting](https://pestpolicy.com/best-[paint](https://pestpolicy.com/best-paint-stripper-for-wood/)-sprayer-for-fence-stain/)the furniture, ensure to clean the outdoor wood.
 For painting your outdoor plastic furniture, you can special paint - not the one for metal, wood, or wicker outdoor furniture.

 But you should begin with some stain-blocking primer and follow this with some latex outdoor-primer and a number of latex-paint coats for ultraviolet protection in the summer months - apart from on plastic paints.